 Follow at Twitter.com/nwinsuranceinfo

-Honda Accord, Civic top the "10 most-stolen vehicles" list in WA; are you protected?
+Honda Accord, Civic top the "10 most-stolen vehicles" list in WA; are you protected from auto theft?

-- 1996 Honda Accord is the most stolen car in Washington state
+- 1997 Honda Accord is the most stolen car in Washington state.

-SEATTLE, August 5, 2016 – The vehicle thieves targeted most often in Washington is the 1996 Honda Accord, according to the National Insurance Crime Bureau’s (NICB) annual Hot Wheels Report.
+SEATTLE, September 19, 2018 – The vehicle thieves targeted most often in Washington over the past year is the 1997 Honda Accord, according to the National Insurance Crime Bureau’s (NICB) annual Hot Wheels Report.

-No matter what year the vehicle, auto theft is a costly crime vehicle owners pay for through their insurance premiums.
-The good news is vehicle owners who include optional Comprehensive Coverage in their Auto Insurance policies are covered if their vehicles are stolen.
+No matter what year the vehicle, auto theft is a costly crime that contributes to the cost of auto insurance nationwide.
+The good news is vehicle owners who include optional Comprehensive Coverage in their auto insurance policies are covered if their vehicles are stolen.

 “Consumers pay billions each year for auto theft,” said Kenton Brine, NW Insurance Council president.
-According to the Federal Bureau of Investigation (FBI), more than $4.5 billion was lost nationwide to auto theft in 2014.
-“The cost to replace stolen vehicles and repair those that are recovered is reflected in your insurance rates,” Brine added.
+According to the Federal Bureau of Investigation (FBI), more than $4.9 billion was lost nationwide to auto theft in 2015.
+“The cost to repair or replace stolen vehicles is reflected in insurance premiums,” Brine added.
 “That makes auto theft prevention an important issue for every vehicle owner.”

 Brine also reminded drivers that Comprehensive insurance coverage (also referred to as “Other Than Collision” coverage), is the only coverage available to help auto theft victims recover the cost of losing their vehicle to theft (including repairing a damaged vehicle that is recovered or returned to the owner).
 “Comprehensive coverage is not typically expensive, and can usually be purchased separately from other policies,” Brine said, “though many consumers choose to purchase the coverage along with Collision and/or Personal Injury Protection coverage.”